Important Election Dates for 2021

 New this year!
 Ranked choice voting will be used for New York City offices: Mayor, Borough President, Comptroller, City Council Members and Public Advocate.
 Learn about ranked choice voting and the new ballot from the NYC Campaign Finance Board’s guide nyccfb.info/nyc-votes/ranked-choice-voting and FAQs nyccfb.info/nyc-votes/ranked-choice-voting-faqs.

-Primary elections are when you choose which candidates will appear on the ballot for your party.
+Primary elections determine which candidates will appear on the ballot for your party.
 In New York State, you must be registered with a political party in order to vote in that party's Primary Election on June 22, 2021.

 It is a best practice to verify your voter registration at nycvotersearch.com, Check your polling place and generate a sample ballot (when the ballot is ready).
 The sample ballot will show you who the candidates will be on your ballot, and will show you a ballot using the Ranked Choice Voting format for local candidates.